SeiryuZ/HemeWeb/proposal/README.md

 5. **Post processing**

-  Simulation results from previous steps are encoded in a format that is efficient to wwrite in parallel but is not easily viewed.
+  Simulation results from previous steps are encoded in a format that is efficient to write in parallel but is not easily viewed.
 To view the simulation in a graphical way, further processing is needed.
 This is where post-processing steps will do its work.
-This step will convert the files into a VTK format, a de facto standard in computational science, that can be viewed with many tools such as Paraview [10] and VisIt [11].
+This step will convert the files into a VTK format, a de facto standard in computational science, that can be viewed with many tools such as ParaView [10] and VisIt [11].
 This process run on workstation with a command line interface.